ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 ## One File To Bind Them All

-The tool [poetry] handle dependency installation, building and packaging.
-It only needs one file: the [PEP518] `pyproject.toml` and replaces `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and `Pipfile`.
-Note, that not all files are needed by other dependency managers.
+The [poetry] tool takes care of installing, building, and packaging dependencies.
+It requires only one file: the [PEP518] `pyproject.toml` and replaces `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and `pipfile`.
+Note that not all files are needed by other dependency managers.

 ```toml
 [tool.poetry]